We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 138 Marine is a luxurious, upmarket beachfront guest house with spectacular sea front views, and just a stone's throw from a quaint assortment of village restaurants, craft markets, boutiques, bars, art galleries, charming little shops, and unspoiled beaches, as well as 2 popular golf courses.

 Spend lazy, sun-filled afternoons on the spacious terrace with panoramic views of the ocean and the mountains.
-Relax with a glass of wine on the deck next to the beach, and enjoy magnificent views of breaking waves and spectacular African sunsets over the ocean, or watch the whales from the comfort of your bed during the whale watching season (June to November).
+Relax with a glass of wine on the deck next to the beach, and enjoy magnificent views of breaking waves and spectacular African sunsets over the ocean, or watch the whales from the comfort of your bed during the whale watching season.
 The extensive breakfast menu changes daily and on request, a platter can be provided to enjoy on the beach in front of the guest house.

 There are 6 designer double rooms, each individually decorated and luxuriously fitted.
 No attention to detail has been spared in the superbly stylish decor.
 Under-floor heating, his and hers basins, heated towel rails, satellite TV, and free wireless internet access are all part of your package here.